IBM/blockchain-network-on-kubernetes/README-ko.md

 ### 2. CLI 설치

-* Install [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+* Install [IBM 클라우드 CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
 The prefix for running commands by using the Bluemix CLI is `bx`.

 * Install [Kubernetes CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 The prefix for running commands by using the Kubernetes CLI is `kubectl`.